coxandrew/paunplugged/index.md

 This commitment is a tool for connection, not comparison or judgement.
 We believe when families make this decision together, it becomes more sustainable and less isolating.

 * We commit to waiting until at least 9th grade to give our child(ren) a smart phone.
 Prior to high school, we will explore ["talk and text"](https://dumbwireless.com/) only devices for communication needs.
-* Delay social media until we feel it will be a positive addition to our children’s lives.
+* Delay social media until we feel it will be a positive addition to our children's lives.
 * We support PA legislation for bell-to-bell phone-free school policies.
 * As parents & guardians, we will try to model positive technology behaviors in and outside of the home.
 * As stakeholders in our community, we support free-roam childhoods and encourage screen-free experiences in our communities.